FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 He welcomed the provisions contained in the Budget, which would ensure the continued

 delivery of a wide range of services across the City and County.
-He also welcomed the fact--- 29
+He also welcomed the fact
+---
+29

 that there was no increase in commercial rates, which would continue to support the business